SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 #### A simple example first

 Here is an example taken from the Enlumineur project which is a pretty printer for Pharo code.
-Using paramterized tests let us know whether two different pretty printers produce the same outputs.
+Using parametrized tests lets us know whether two different pretty printers produce the same outputs.

 We define the class `BIEnlumineurTest`.
 It has different parameters expressed as instance variables such as `formatterClass` and `contextClass`.